 The very first thing I added after we reached semi-baseline was ionic magnesium.
 Its literally water and magnesium.
 Magnesium is one of the most important nutrient to the body and I knew my TED was sorely lacking in magnesium.
 The next thing I added was a whole food vitamin C source.
 This was tricky as most Vit C supplements contain corn (which is what 99% of ascorbic acid is made out of) so it took us several weeks, and many fails, to find one that worked for us.
 Finally I found an acerola cherry powder that she tolerated.

 Give it time.
 Some worsening of symptoms initially may actually be detox from the drastic diet changes mom is making.
 It also takes some time for these things to work out of baby’s system.
 The biggest frustration I see moms have with this is that they are at it for 2 or 3 days and there is no improvement.
 Its going to take time.
-Even now that we’ve been symptom free for months, if I eat a trigger food, we usually deal with the repercussions for a week.
+Even now that we’ve been symptom free for over a year, if I eat a trigger food, we usually deal with the repercussions for a few days.
 Patience is hard when your baby is miserable but you gotta give it time.

 No TED diet looks the same.
-I have some very high risk foods like fish and eggs that are safes and I have no idea why my daughter tolerates them but can’t handle quinoa – which is a safe for most people.
-We eventually discovered that olive oil contributed also which is when we switched to coconut oil.
+I had some very high risk foods like fish and eggs that are safes and I have no idea why my daughter tolerates them but can’t handle quinoa – which is a safe for most people.
 Don’t get hung up on other people’s safe foods.
+There are no rules to food sensitivities.

 There are no totally safe foods.
 I’ve talked to many moms who have said something like “Oh, I lived on sweet potatoes and quinoa for a month and it never got better so I just quit.” but remember, quinoa was a big trigger for my girl and sweet potatoes are a trigger for a lot of kids.
 Just because most people can tolerate something doesn’t mean your baby can.
 Don’t fall for some “safe food list.”
 If its not working, then change it.